andyvroberts/purple/python.md

 https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level

 At this time (October 22), the Functions App Python programming model is **V1**.
-It is possible to use the V2 preview, but in this case we are not using V2.  #
+It is possible to use the V2 preview, but in this case we are not using V2.

 Pay attention to:
 1. you must generate a python requirements.txt before publishing the function app to Azure
 2. each function is a directory
 3. you can use another (non-function) directory as a module for shared code
 4. you should re-set the PYTHONPATH to the project root directory (in this example, 'purple')
-5. the project root directdory should contain the tests folder.
+5. the project root directory should contain the tests folder.
 6. make sure you are on a supported Python version, as these are what Azure will use (in Oct 22, function v4.0 can use any minor version within the python major versions of 3.8 or 3.9)

 First initialise the python function called 'purple'.